 Greetings, friends and family,

-Have a great 2022, if you can.
-There certainly are a lot of things for Christians to think about, and pray about!
+Have a great 2024.
+There certainly are a lot of things for Christians to think about, and pray about, with the wars in Ukraine and Gaza and the election at the top of my list.

 Tim (and for Laura)